1965 Houston Astros season: Offseason

+Summary

+The Houston Colt .45s concluded the 1964 campaign with a record, ranking ninth in the National League (NL), 27 games behind the NL pennant and World Series-winning St. Louis Cardinals.
+On September 27, 1964, the Colts hosted the Los Angeles Dodgers for the final contest at Colt Stadium, winning 1–0 on a walk-off single by Jimmy Wynn during the bottom of the 12th inning.

-On December 1, The Houston club changed its nickname from Colt .45s to Astros.
+On December 1, the Houston club changed its nickname from Colt .45s to Astros.
 The move resulted from objections by the Colt Firearms Company to the club's sales of novelties bearing the old nickname.
 Despite the trademark issues, the "Astros" nickname matched the futuristic ambiance of the revolutionary domed stadium.
 The nickname was also appropriate since Houston was, by then, the home of NASA's astronaut program.
 The scoreboard retained subliminal references to the old nickname, as it featured electronically animated cowboys firing pistols, with the "bullets" ricocheting around the scoreboard, when an Astros player would hit a home run.
 Early on, the groundskeepers also wore astronaut spacesuits to promote that futuristic image.

-Astrodome
+Development and commissioning of the Astrodome

 Exterior view of the Astrodome (left) and scoreboard in 1969 (right).

-On April 9, the former Houston Colt .45s took the field and officially became the Houston Astros.
-They inaugurated indoor baseball in the Astrodome with a 2–1 exhibition win over the New York Yankees.
-Hall of Famer Mickey Mantle recorded the stadium's first hit and home run.

-The stadium was designed as a defense against the oppressive heat and humidity of the Houston summer.
+The venue was designed as a defense against the oppressive heat and humidity of the Houston summer.
 Loosely based on the classic Roman Colosseum, the Astrodome was dubbed the Eighth Wonder of the World.
 As with many stadiums of that era, such as RFK Stadium and Shea Stadium, the Astrodome was a multi-purpose stadium, designed for both football as well as baseball.

-Besides its roof, the Astrodome was revolutionary for a number of other reasons.
-It was one of the first stadiums to have individual, theatre-type seats for every seat in the venue.
-Additionally, it was one of the first stadiums to have luxury seats and club seating, at the time a relatively new concept in sports venues.
+Besides its roof, the Astrodome was revolutionary for a number of other reasons, accentuated by accoutrements not prior-featured or rarely seen at sports facilities.
+Every seat in the venue was theatre-style, the first stadium so configured.
+Additionally, it was one of the first stadiums allocated with luxury seats and club seating, at the time a relatively new concept in sports venues.
 It also had an "exploding scoreboard", which would show various animations after a home run or a win, as well as messages and advertising.